What Is Medicare Supplement Plan D and What Does It Cover?

 - No networks.
 You can visit any provider nationwide who accepts Medicare.

-How to Get Medigap Plan D
+How to Get Medigap Plan D4

 Medigap plans are only sold through private insurance companies.
-The best time to get Medigap Plan D (or any Medicare Supplement plan) is during your Medigap open enrollment period (OEP) because you won’t have to go through medical underwriting.
+The best time to get Medigap Plan D (or any Medicare Supplement plan) is during your Medigap Open Enrollment Period (OEP) because you won’t have to go through medical underwriting.

 - Your Medigap OEP last for six months and begins the month you turn 65 and are enrolled in Part B.